bazelbuild/bazel/CODEBASE.md

 Configured targets are implemented as `RuleConfiguredTargetFactory`.
 There is a subclass for each rule class implemented in Java.
-Starlark configured targets are created through `SkylarkRuleConfiguredTargetUtil.buildRule()` .
+Starlark configured targets are created through `StarlarkRuleConfiguredTargetUtil.buildRule()` .

 Configured target factories should use `RuleConfiguredTargetBuilder` to construct their return value.
 It consists of the following things: